joysdev/joysdev.github.io/README.md

-Welcome to my blog of 100 straight days of commits.
+Testing pushing to both branches Welcome to my blog of 100 straight days of commits.
 I am a beginner programmer establishing habits of study and practice.
 This is mostly a record of my progress, but it also includes answers to a variety of questions other beginners may have.